[Poo-tee weet!]

 No

-(She clicks once more, sighs, and swings her chair around to face him)
+(She clicks one final time, sighs, and swings her chair around to face him.)

 Sir, it is your scope